alegro91/Control-system-for-omnidrive-robot/README.md

 4. Start the app on an emulator or physical device:

 ```
-react-native run-android #for Android
+npm run android #for Android
-react-native run-ios #for iOS
+npm run ios #for iOS
+npm run web #for Web
 ```